scallyw4g/poof/language_introduction.md

 :fire: map_args

-Iterator that visits each argument of a function.
+Iterator that visits each argument of a function, in the order they appear in the prototype.

 ```